alfred82santa/loretta-framework/README.md

 "Symbolic of his struggle against reality."

 ## What is loretta?
-Loretta is a http framework to build a powerful http services with minimum effort.
+Loretta is a http framework to build powerful http services with minimum effort.

 ## Features
 * Based on GEvent